swetha-b/jekyll-template/README.md

  and must follow the format: `YEAR-MONTH-DAY-title.md`.
 The permalinks can be customized for each post, but the date and markup language are determined solely by the file name.
   Read more [here](http://jekyllrb.com/docs/posts/)
-* templates/includes: These are the partials that can be mixed and matched by your layouts and posts to facilitate reuse.
-The liquid tag `{% include file.ext %}` can be used to include the partial in `templates/includes/file.ext`.
+* _includes: These are the partials that can be mixed and matched by your layouts and posts to facilitate reuse.
+The liquid tag `{% include file.ext %}` can be used to include the partial in `_includes/file.ext`.
-* templates/layouts: These are the templates that wrap posts.
+* _layouts: These are the templates that wrap posts.
 Layouts are chosen on a post-by-post basis in the YAML Front Matter, which is described in the next section.
 The liquid tag  `{{ content }}` is used to inject content into the web page.
+ * _pages: Write your page's main template as Markdown here.
+See example `index.md` and `about.md`.
+You can pass dynamic content from here and refer to template through layout.

 ### HTML